matiasnferrero/password_finder/README.md

 # password_finder
-Finds the password of a mock server (setup for an online course about Cybersecurity).
+Finds the password of a mock MongoDB server (setup for an online course about Cybersecurity).